KQM-git/TCL/characters/pyro/yoimiya.md

 Performs a more precise Aimed Shot with increased DMG.
 While aiming, flames will accumulate on the arrowhead before being fired off as an attack.

 * Charge Level 1: Fires off a flaming arrow that deals Pyro DMG.
-* Charge Level 2: Generates a maximum of 3 Kindling Arrows based on time spent charging, releasing them as part of this Aimed Shot.
+* Charge Level 2: Generates a maximum of 3 **Kindling Arrows** based on time spent charging, releasing them as part of this Aimed Shot.
 Kindling Arrows will home in on nearby opponents, dealing Pyro DMG on hit.

 | String | Talent 6% | GUs | Frames | Motion Value |
 | :--- | :--- | :--- | :--- | :--- |
 | Aimed Shot | 63.75% | -- | -- | -- |
 | Fully-Charged Aimed Shot | 173.6% | 1A | -- | -- |
 | Kindling Arrow DMG | 22.96% | 1A | -- | -- |

+* **Kindling Arrows** last around 2.5 seconds, don't drop off like regular arrows, and have auto lock aiming at a semi wide range.

 **Plunge Attacks**
 Fires off a shower of arrows in mid-air before falling and striking the ground, dealing AoE DMG upon impact.